RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.4-release-notes.md

   Use `TDIGEST.MIN` key and `TDIGEST.MAX key` to retrieve the minimal and maximal values in the sketch, respectively.

-  Both return nan when the sketch is empty.
+  Both return NaN (Not a Number) when the sketch is empty.

   Both commands return accurate results and are equivalent to `TDIGEST.BYRANK key 0` and `TDIGEST.BYREVRANK key 0` respectively.